ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 $ mkdir 0005-tutorial-short-title
 ```

-### Build your lessons (repeat for each lesson in the tutorial)
+##### Create lesson files

 Each **tutorial** in ProtoSchool is made up of multiple **lessons**.

-Currently there are three lesson formats available, which you may mix and match within your tutorial:
+Currently there are four lesson formats available, which you may mix and match within your tutorial:
 - A standard lesson with a coding challenge (the most common)
 - A lesson with a coding challenge that requires a file upload
 - A text-only lesson with no code challenge
 - A lesson that concludes with a multiple-choice quiz

-Follow the steps below to create each lesson.

-#### Create lesson files

 Depending on which lesson format you've chosen, you'll need to create 2-4 files within your project directory.
 Check the table below to see which files you need, then read on for instructions on how to create them.